benbusby/y2k/README.md

 For example:

 ```
+81210 : int Var1 = 0
+82210 : int Var2 = 0

+: BAD
 : Loops infinitely, since the reference to Var 1 that
-: was used to create the loop is overwritten
+: was used to create the loop is overwritten, and the
+: value of the original reference is never updated
 61213100 : While Var 1 < 100
-    74111 : Var 4 += 1
+    72111 : Var 2 += 1
-    81314 : Overwrite Var 1 with Var 4 values
+    81312 : Overwrite Var 1 with Var 2 values

+: GOOD
-: Loops as expected
+: Loops as expected, Var 1's value is updated on each
+: iteration with Var 2's value
 61213100 : While Var 1 < 100
-    74111 : Var 4 += 1
+    72111 : Var 2 += 1
-    71514 : Copy Var 4 values to Var 1
+    71512 : Copy Var 2 value to Var 1
 ```

 - **How would I show proof of my solution in a code golf submission?**